Anthem sues to stop Cigna from killing merger

 Related: Two mergers die in one day: Aetna-Humana & Anthem-Cigna

 It was a big day for breakups in health care on Tuesday.
-Aetna (AET)and Humana (HUM) called off their $34 merger agreement, which was also opposed by the Justice Department and blocked by a federal court.
+Aetna (AET)and Humana (HUM) called off their $34 billion merger agreement, which was also opposed by the Justice Department and blocked by a federal court.

 Last year, then-Attorney General Loretta Lynch sued all four companies to stop the two mergers because she said they ran the risk of "drastically constricting competition" in health care.